 Emma Hybrid review: firmness and comfort

 There's no indication on the Emma website of how firm this mattress is meant to be, but I found it on the softer end of the spectrum, and would rate it around a 6.5 for firmness (with 10 being the firmest).
 There also isn't really the 'bounce' I'd expect from a hybrid mattress – I can't feel the springs when sleeping or when pressing down directly on the mattress.
 If you're looking for a truly 'hybrid' feel, you could try the Emma Hybrid Original, which has much bigger springs.
-If you have a bit more to spend, I'd also recommend checking out the luxe Eve Premium Hybrid or the great-value OTTY Hybrid.
+If you have a bit more to spend, I'd also recommend checking out the luxe Eve Premium Hybrid.